 A principal driver behind the need for mitigation areas is management of stormwater.
-Nashville is a Municipal Separate Storm Sewer System4 (MS4) that is managed by Metro Water Services Stormwater Division and regulated by TDEC.
-Metro Water Services has developed appropriate plans and guidelines to meet the requirements of the MS4 Permit, issued by TDEC under the U.S. Environmental Protection Agency's (USEPA) National Pollutant Discharge Elimination System (NPDES) program; one of these plans is Low Impact Development (LID).
+Nashville is a Municipal Separate Storm Sewer System6 (MS4) that is managed by Metro Water Services Stormwater Division and regulated by TDEC.
+Metro Water Services has developed appropriate plans and guidelines to meet the requirements of the MS4 Permit, issued by TDEC under the USEPA's National Pollutant Discharge Elimination System (NPDES) program; one of these plans is Low Impact Development (LID).
 LID is a site design approach that utilizes Green Infrastructure Practices (GIP) to meet Metro's MS4 permit requirements, which include the ability to infiltrate, evapotranspire, or harvest and use the first inch of rain.
 A few examples of GIP include the use of bioretention basins; permeable pavement; water quality swales; infiltration trenches; and grass channels.

-Further, some of these support areas have previously been active fill sites.
+Expanding the terminal apron will require a substantial amount of fill.
+Some of these support areas have previously been active fill sites.
 It may be possible that some of this fill could be retrieved and processed into reusable materials (such as soil or gravel) to support project development.

-4 A municipal separate storm sewer system (MS4) is a publicly owned conveyance or system of conveyances (including but not limited to streets, ditches, catch basins, curbs, gutters, and storm drains) that is designed or used for collecting or conveying stormwater and that discharges to surface waters of the State.
+6 A municipal separate storm sewer system (MS4) is a publicly owned conveyance or system of conveyances (including but not limited to streets, ditches, catch basins, curbs, gutters, and storm drains) that is designed or used for collecting or conveying stormwater and that discharges to surface waters of the State.

-SECTION 3

-PROPOSED ACTION AND ALTERNATIVES
+SECTION 3 PROPOSED ACTION AND ALTERNATIVES